 Finish with whipping the potatoes:

 • At this point, you can use a stand mixer or hand mixer to whip the potatoes and make them even smoother.
-This is what turns these simple spuds into true Southern mashed potatoes—the creamy, whipped consistency.
+This turns these simple spuds into true Southern mashed potatoes — the creamy, whipped consistency.

 • Note: you have to be careful with this step, however, because there’s a short window between whipped potatoes and activating too much gluten, which will result in a gluey consistency.